Dennis-van-Gils/project-BME280-DS18B20-logger/README.rst

 *A Physics of Fluids project.*

-A temperature, humidity and pressure data logger build from an Adafruit Feather M4 Express micro-controller board and a BME280 and DS18B20 sensor.
+A temperature, humidity and pressure data logger build from an Adafruit Feather M4 Express micro-controller board and a BME280 and DS18B20 sensor with a graphical user interface in Python.

 - Github: https://github.com/Dennis-van-Gils/project-BME280-DS18B20-logger